Blahah/blahah.github.io/_posts/2013-10-19-installing-transrate.md

 source ~/.bashrc
 {% endhighlight %}

+By default, the file `.bashrc` in your home directory contains a list of commands that get executed whenever you start a new BASH prompt (by opening a new terminal window).

 Now if we place a file in `~/apps/bin` and make it executable, we can run it by name from any location.

 ## USEARCH

-[USEARCH ](http://drive5.com/usearch/) is similar to [BLAST](http://en.wikipedia.org/wiki/BLAST), but much, much faster and more versatile.
+[USEARCH ](http://drive5.com/usearch/) is similar to [BLAST](http://en.wikipedia.org/wiki/BLAST), but [much, much faster](http://blahah.net/bioinformatics,/alignment/2013/09/03/i-hate-usearch-for-being-so-good/) and more versatile.
 We use it to align the assembled contigs with proteins from a reference species.

 Go to [the USEARCH website](http://www.drive5.com/usearch/download.html) and register to download the latest version of USEARCH for your operating system.
 You'll receive an email that contains a link.
 Run the following commands to install USEARCH, making sure to put the download link you were sent in place of the one I've got here: